Chapter 4: Sanctuary: Casting

 In November 2018, Gina Carano was cast as Cara Dune.
 Additional guest starring actors cast for this episode include Julia Jones as Omera, Isla Farris as Winta, Asif Ali as Caben, Eugene Cordero as Stoke, Tiffany Thomas, Aydrea Walden and Trula Marcus as Sorgan farmers, Sala Baker as the Klatoonian raider captain, and Ida Darvish as the common house proprietor.
-Brendan Wayne and Lateef Crowder are credited as stunt doubles for The Mandalorian.
-Wayne worked closely with Pascal to develop the character's on-screen movements for the episode.
 Barry Lowin is credited as an additional double for The Mandalorian, while Amy Sturdivant and Lauren Mary Kim are credited as stunt doubles for Cara Dune and Omera, respectively.
 "The Child" was performed by various puppeteers.